railsnewbie257/PXFmini/Step 1.md

 The download comes from MAC and you will need either Chrome or FireFox to download Does not work on Safari!
-Download will take about an hour.
+Download will take about an hour, it is a zipped file.

-After downloading
+After downloading, unzip and burn onto SD card (at least 8GB size)